-A renal dialysis facility or renal dialysis center must provide dialysis services, as well as adequate laboratory, social, and dietetic services to meet the needs of the ESRD beneficiary according to 42 CFR § 405.2102.
+A renal dialysis facility or renal dialysis center must provide dialysis services, as well as adequate laboratory, social, and dietetic services to meet the needs of the ESRD beneficiary.
 The Division of Medicaid covers for all medically necessary services for EPSDT-eligible beneficiaries without regard to service limitations and with prior authorization.